FlavorlessQuark/Advent_of_Code/README.md

  - [ ] Stack memory allocation with alloca and _malloca.
  - [ ] List len, append, prepend etc...
  - [ ] array append, prepend etc..

 **Some problems need better or redone solutions**

 ---
 Quick thoughts about things:

 Maybe it's worth it to make classes?
-As struct with an iterator, a print function, a map function etc; It's getting tiring to rwrite the same iterating loop.It's like living on a merry go round and round it seems to go.
+As struct with an iterator, a print function, a map function etc; It's getting tiring to rwrite the same iterating loop.
+It's like living on a merry-go-round.

 [0]:https://github.com/FlavorlessQuark/Black_Hole/tree/master/Quarks